 Kendall Dacey focuses her practice on civil litigation, white collar criminal defense, and government and internal investigations.
-She represents clients in matters involving misconduct claims.
+Her clients include medical device manufacturers, pharmaceutical companies, educational and religious institutions, financial services companies and individuals.
+Kendall has significant experience conducting highly sensitive investigations regarding allegations of sexual misconduct, workplace harassment, retaliation and discrimination.
 She also conducts investigations addressing allegations of health care fraud and improper marketing of pharmaceutical products.

 - Represents pharmaceutical manufacturer under criminal investigation relating to sales and marketing practices; relationships with health care providers, pharmacies, and distributors/wholesalers; and other issues.

 - Represented multiple criminal defendants in compassionate release petitions due to the COVID-19 pandemic; secured early release to home confinement.

 - Successfully represented a criminal defendant against federal charges related to the distribution and trafficking of controlled substances; secured a sentence below the mandatory minimum.

 - Represented former employee of medical device manufacturer in multi-year DOJ investigation relating to False Claims Act and kickback allegations; assisted in successful deposition defense.

 - Conducted internal investigation for medical device company related to health care provider kickback allegations.

 - Conducted internal investigation on behalf of travel company into allegations of tax and accounting fraud in foreign subsidiary.

 - Advised hedge fund regarding potential whistleblower allegations of fraud and violations of U.S. securities laws.

 - Advised large, publicly traded company in multi-year SEC investigation involving allegations of misleading public statements and accounting fraud; successfully secured termination of the matter without action.